twppsn/ppsn/Coding.md

 ### Comments

 * Use xml comments e.g. <summary>
-* Manly place the comment on separate lines, before the statements
+* Manly place the long comments on separate lines, before the statements
 * If a comment is only for one short statement, it is allowed at the end of line
 * Insert one space between the comment delimiter (//) and the comment text
 * Do not create formatted blocks of asterisks around comments.